 Anna Jarvis wouldn’t have it, she thought the stamp was ugly.

-Mother’s Day Used as Fundraisers
+Mother’s Day Fundraisers

 Some groups used the idea of Mother’s Day to raise funds for various charities — including mother’s in need, but Jarvis hated that.
 She called those charities Christian pirates.
 Today most of us would think the fundraising idea great to raise funds to support poor mothers or families of WW1 veterans or other worthy groups.